Napili Beach on Maui

 Napili Beach Activities

 Snorkeling: Napili beach has some of the best snorkeling in Hawaii, as lava rock formations protect swimmers from big waves.
 You'll see sea turtles in abundance.
-Head to Honokeana Cove in the southern point to snorkel with the sea turtles.
-You can rent snorkeling gear at Napili Beach.
+Head to Honokeana Cove to snorkel with the sea turtles at the southern point of this beach.
+You can rent snorkeling gear nearby.

 Swimming: Enjoy serene days during the summer.
 The waters are sheltered from the tradewinds.
 The rocky formations make it a secluded spot where guests can swim.
 However, during the winter, it can be dangerous to swim here.